alanwsmith/avif_maker/README.md

 [] Add watcher

-[] Make sure rgb and rgba images both work

-[] Make a default image output with the raw size with no custom name
+[] Do updates when images change even if the file name stays the same

+[] Warn if multiple source images have the same name (and therefore output location)

 [] Show timing for images

 [] Write to a tmp file and do a rename to move the final file in place

+[x] Make sure rgb and rgba images both work

+[x] Make a default image output with the raw size with no custom name